sunaku/glove80-keymaps/README.md

 run the `rake` command and then copy the new `keymap.dtsi` contents back into the "Custom Defined Behaviors" text box in the Layout Editor for your keymap.

-#### Reordering home row mods
+#### Rearranging the base layer

-If you rearrange home row mods on your base layer in the Layout Editor, then:
+If you rearrange the base layer (say, for a custom or alternative layout) then:

 1. Export your keymap as a JSON file (via "Advanced Settings" > "Enable local config" then go back to "Edit" and click "Download") in the Layout Editor.